apache/openwhisk/docs/webactions.md

 When an OpenWhisk action fails, there are two different failure modes.
 The first is known as an _application error_ and is analogous to a caught exception: the action returns a JSON object containing a top level `error` property.
 The second is a _developer error_ which occurs when the action fails catastrophically and does not produce a response (this is similar to an uncaught exception).
 For web actions, the controller handles application errors as follows:

-1. Any specified path projection is ignored and the controller projects the `error` property instead.
+1. The controller projects an `error` property from the response object.
-2. The controller applies the content handling implied by the action extension to the value of the `error` property.
+1. The controller applies the content handling implied by the action extension to the value of the `error` property.

 Developers should be aware of how web actions might be used and generate error responses accordingly.
 For example, a web action that is used with the `.http` extension should return an HTTP response, for example: `{error: { statusCode: 400 }`.
 Failing to do so will in a mismatch between the implied content-type from the extension and the action content-type in the error response.
 Special consideration must be given to web actions that are sequences, so that components that make up a sequence can generate adequate errors when necessary.